Breyta

 Important

-To create the setting, you can use the Azure portal or run a variation of the following for each provider:
+To create the setting, you can use the Azure portal or run a variation of the following command for each provider:

-# For Web Apps, Google example
+# For web apps, Google example

-az webapp config appsettings set -g <group_name> -n <site_name> --slot-settings GOOGLE_PROVIDER_AUTHENTICATION_SECRET=<value_from_previous_step>
+az webapp config appsettings set -g <group_name> -n <app_name> --slot-settings GOOGLE_PROVIDER_AUTHENTICATION_SECRET=<value_from_previous_step>

 # For Azure Functions, X example

-az functionapp config appsettings set -g <group_name> -n <site_name> --slot-settings TWITTER_PROVIDER_AUTHENTICATION_SECRET=<value_from_previous_step>
+az functionapp config appsettings set -g <group_name> -n <app_name> --slot-settings TWITTER_PROVIDER_AUTHENTICATION_SECRET=<value_from_previous_step>

 Note